-Principal Investigator: David Harris, MD, PhD (formerly WashU Cell Biology & Physiology)
+Principal Investigator: David Harris (formerly WashU Cell Biology & Physiology)

-Collaborator: Heather True-Krob, PhD (WashU Cell Biology & Physiology)
+Co-investigator: Heather True (WashU Cell Biology & Physiology)

 Prion proteins are involved in fatal neurodegenerative brain illnesses including Jacob-Creutzfeld Disease and “Mad Cow” disease.
 These diseases are like other neurodegenerative diseases in that the primary pathology starts with abnormal accumulation of proteins within brain cells.
 This project is a collaboration between two Hope Center faculty members: David Harris is an established prion neuroscientis; Heather True is a yeast cell biologist.
 Together, they have developed an innovative technique which uses yeast to screen many thousands of genes at a time, to find those genes which potentially inhibit protein misfolding and aggregation.